cam71101/My-Movie-List/README.md

 <img src="https://res.cloudinary.com/dndp8567v/image/upload/v1608640031/MyMoveListDesktop_f2fa3c32de.gif" />
 </p>

 Having worked in the movie industry and also being a movie geek, it seemed appropriate to make a app based on this interest.
 My Movie List is taking the to-do app idea and putting my own twist on it.
 Instead of a to-do list it's a to-watch list.
 The user can create an account, search for movies they're intested in watching or have seen, add them to their list and give the movie a rating out of 10.
 The user can also filter their movies by title, genre, seen and not seen.
-This app uses <a href="https://developers.themoviedb.org/3"> The Movie Database API </a>
+Design is inspired by Netflix.

 ## Technical details

-This project was build with React and Material UI.
+This project was build with React, Material UI and Firebase for authentication.

-Rather than use Redux for handling API requests I used a custom hook for http requests.
-This hook also made use of a reducer and the hook was used throughout most of my containers.
-I decided to go with a hook rather than Redux because I wanted to use a different technique.
-The hook can be found <a href="https://github.com/cam71101/PodcastApp/blob/f6d09907bc2a1a214175486806292889b728a746/src/hooks/http.js#L1-L165">here</a>.
+Images and data are fetched from <a href="https://developers.themoviedb.org/3"> The Movie Database API </a>.

-To control the audio track I used context.
-This was so I wouldn't have to pass down props all the way to the audio player container.
-The context file is <a href="https://github.com/cam71101/PodcastApp/blob/f6d09907bc2a1a214175486806292889b728a746/src/context/audio-context.js#L1-L40"> here </a>.
+Redux was used for the handling of authentication and state managent of the movies.
+This included updating ratings, if the movie had been watched, removing and adding movies, if the movie is selected and clearing state.
+Redux seemed the best option as their quite a few containers sharing different states.
+You can find the reducer <a href= "https://github.com/cam71101/My-Movie-List/blob/657db207bf811fc880a3bb76e78fe08c77f75420/src/store/reducers/movies.js#L11-L108"> here </a>.

-Along with using the APIs I also had to fetch the RSS feeds for the podcast pages to gather more information about each episode.
-However, the RSS feed is only called when the user clicks on the episode to find more information.
-Again, using useReducer rather than having mutiple useState hooks.
-You can find the code <a href="https://github.com/cam71101/PodcastApp/blob/616db3f7df881b692d26d380dcbabd7123072a9b/src/containers/PodcastPage/PodcastPage.js#L119-L147"> here</a>.
+I also created a function that would cache all images upon logging into the app, as I was having issues with images loading correctly when initally logging in.
+This function can be found <a href="https://github.com/cam71101/My-Movie-List/blob/657db207bf811fc880a3bb76e78fe08c77f75420/src/containers/Home/Home.js#L85-L100"> here </a>.

-I focused heavily on unit testing when making this application, using a mixture of Jest/Enzyme and the React Testing Library.
-I prefer using the React Testing Library as I find it easier to use and very lightweight.
+For the search bar, I used an autocomplete component.
+I felt this made the App smoother, rather than having to load different pages for the movie being searched for.
+I created it using the help of Material UI.
+You can find the script <a href="https://github.com/cam71101/My-Movie-List/blob/657db207bf811fc880a3bb76e78fe08c77f75420/src/containers/Home/SearchMoviesField/SearchMoviesField.js#L62-L162"> here </a>.

 ## Responsive Design